All right, news roundup and information overload hour.

 Correct.

-It just means, and hopefully, and I know the Republicans will do this, unlike the Democrats who impeached President Trump, uh the de the Republicans would allow due process to the President's council.
+It just means, and hopefully, and I know the Republicans will do this, unlike the Democrats who impeached President Trump, the Republicans would allow due process to the president's counsel.

 We got none before the House.